mbernr/qcl-solver/README.md

 #### Checking whether two formulas are strongly equivalent

-Two formulas are strongly equivalent iff they have the same satisfaction degree across all interpretations, and they have the same optionality.
+Two formulas are strongly equivalent iff they have the same satisfaction degree across all interpretations, and they have the same optionality (see also [[1]](#qcl_paper)).
 As above, we can check this directly with

 ``` clingo path/to/input.lp qcl_syntax.lp qcl_semantics.lp guess_disjunct.lp check_strong_equiv.lp ```